-Just past the church that we had explored yesterday, we discovered another red post box with the initials “GR VI” on it.
+Just past the church we explored the previous day, we discovered another red post box with the initials “GR VI” on it.
 This postbox was placed here during the reign of George VI (1936 – 1952).
-You may remember that in the film, “The King’s Speech” with Colin Firth as George VI, the King was known as “Bertie”.
+(Another aside: You may remember that in the film, “The King’s Speech” with Colin Firth, George VI was known as “Bertie”.)

 As our morning proceeded, we were once again admiring the beautiful,

 The Battle of Lansdown was fought on the top of the next hill.
-As we reached that hill, we were sobered to learn of the immense loss of life that took place on the very ground where we were standing.
-The Royalists alone had their troops cut down from 2000 men to 600 due to loss of life and desertion.
+As we reached that hill, we were sobered to learn of the substantial loss of life that took place on the very ground where we were standing.
+The Royalists alone had their troops reduced from 2000 men to 600 due to loss of life and desertion.

-A monument had been placed here by the grandson of Sir Bevil Granville in 1720.
-Granville led the Royalist troops attempting to regain control of the South West of England with its tin mines and coastal ports.
-In this instance, Granville led a successful charge by the Royalist army in the face of the Parliamentarian cannon fire.
+A monument was placed here by Sir Bevil Granville’s grandson in 1720.
+Sir Granville had led the Royalist troops in an attempt to regain control of the South West of England with its tin mines and coastal ports.
+In this instance, Granville led a successful charge by the Royalist army in the face of Parliamentarian cannon fire.

 Continuing on from our history lesson, we had our first view of Bristol.

-The Way progressed past Little Down Hill Fort, the Bath Racecourse and then to the ideal vantage point known as Prospect Stile.
+The Cotswold Way progressed past Little Down Hill Fort, the Bath Racecourse and then to the ideal vantage point known as Prospect Stile.
 It was here that we had our first view of Bath.
-We were both excited to reach our destination yet sad to have the adventure conclude.
+We were excited to reach our destination and yet sad to have reached the adventure’s conclusion.

 A picturesque trail began the descent towards our destination.